CERVICAL MYELOPATHY

 - Fusion Bed and Graft: A fusion bed is then prepared to accommodate bone graft material.
 This material promotes the fusion of the vertebrae, aiding in stable healing.

 - Rod Connection: Finally, rods are attached to the screws on both sides of the spine.
-These rods provide additional support and help maintain proper spinal alignment during the fusion process.
+These rods provide additional support and proper spinal alignment during the fusion process.

-By understanding these steps, you can grasp how posterior cervical laminectomy & fusion works to alleviate pain and improve spinal stability.
+By understanding these steps, you can grasp how posterior cervical laminectomy & fusion work to alleviate pain and improve spinal stability.

 It’s important to note that the choice of treatment for cervical myelopathy depends on several factors.
 For instance, the severity of symptoms, age, general health, and underlying cause of the condition.
 Also, our doctors will assess all of these factors and recommend the most appropriate treatment for each patient.